Izgardon/Client---Momentum/README.md

 ### Wins

-- Added a unique feature that allows you to preview your gif before sending it
-- Managed to implement Giphy as part of our comment section so you can react with a gif.
+- Added login and Register features.
+- Prevent a user from signing up with the same name.
+- Added salting and hashing to passwords to enable secure storage.
+- Skill level feature which multiplies the amount needed to complete a habit.
 - Testing on the server side had an average of 70% coverage.
-- Implemented a random name generator for each post.
+- Habits selected will persist after refresh.
+- Adding incrementation feature which queries and updates the specific habit in the database.
 - Successfully post the input fields to the server side that is on the herokuapp
-- On the DOM being loaded, the previous posts are fetched from the server and displayed.
+- On the DOM being loaded, the user details are fetched and displayed on the profile page.
-- Each post has there own ID so their content can be collected.

-- **SOLVED** The index.html file has to be a top level file and now is deployed on Netlify.
-- **SOLVED** Managed to add the new post in the post fetch method which invokes the createPost function.
-- **SOLVED** When creating the elements, we added and event listener to them so we could target them in the after the DOM is loaded.
+- Each user is linked to their habits with a unique name.

+- **SOLVED** Incrementing habits.
+- **SOLVED** Adding Streaks.

 ### Challenges

-- Testing on the client side was poor (roughly XX% coverage).
+- Testing on the client side and mocking our database for testing.
-- We attempted to use a bundler Watchify so we could keep our data seperate but had a few issues using the require method.

-- ~~Netlify failing to load (may be to do with html file not being at the top)~~ **SOLVED**
+- ~~Netlify failing to load (may be to do with html file not being at the top).~~ **SOLVED**
-- ~~Issue when posting new posts, that they do not appear until the page refreshes~~ **SOLVED**
+- ~~Issue when posting new habits, they dissapeared on page refresh.~~ **SOLVED**
-- ~~We could not target elements created when a new post was created~~ **SOLVED**

 ### Bugs

-- Random name gets reassigned each time the page is reloaded (Character Quirk, could be solved by saving the name and adding it to the server.
-We kept it in as it is a fun way for the posts to remain anonymous)

-- ~~Each post gets appended to the bottom of the feed~~ **SOLVED**

-- No other bugs we can find (Please inform us if you find any!)
+- No bugs we can find (Please inform us if you find any!)

 ### Future Features

-- The top liked posts get pushed to the top of the journal feed
-- The random Giphy button shows a selection of the trending gif where you can choose one to post
-- An encryption - since it is an anonymous
-- Multiple feeds for different topics
+- Further security with JWT.
+- Track more habits.
-- Membership feed
+- Membership to allow premium benefits such as learning resources.
+- Streak rewards.
+- Integration with fitness trackers and mobile.

 ### Licence